KratosMultiphysics/Examples/iga/use_cases/toyota_3d_sbm/steady_stokes/README.md

 "time_step": 1e20
 ```

 This is not a dedicated stationary solver.
-Instead, it reuses the monolithic IGA fluid infrastructure with a practically infinite time step, so the run behaves as a single-step Stokes solve for documentation and post-processing purposes.
+Instead, it reuses the monolithic IGA fluid infrastructure with a practically infinite time step, so the run behaves as a single-step Stokes solve.

-The linear solver is:
+The solver is iterative:

 ```json
 "solver_type": "bicgstab",